shoppingwang/JSONPath-Like-Value-Retrieval/README.md

-# jp — JSONPath-like extraction with tiny expression language (Rust)
+# JSONPath-like extraction with tiny expression language (Rust)

-`jp` is a small Rust library and CLI that combines:
+`json-path-like-extraction` is a small Rust library and CLI that combines:

 1. A pragmatic **JSONPath-like engine** (dot/bracket, wildcards, recursive descent, filters, `length()`, slicing)
 2. A tiny **expression evaluator** so you can pass a **single string** like: